-This is how long you have had credit, averaged over all of your accounts.
+This is how long you’ve had credit, averaged over all of your accounts.
 Luckily, student loans count toward this, so if you took out loans upon graduating from high school, your ticker starts early.

 A lot of people mistakenly believe that closing credit cards once they’ve been paid off is good for your score but the age of accounts and utilization are two reasons it harms your score.
-You don’t have to use an old card often, maybe just put one recurring payment like a monthly gym membership to keep it open and active.
+You don’t have to use an old card often.
+Perhaps put one recurring payment like a monthly gym membership to keep it open and active.

 5. Total Accounts

 How many accounts do you have open and are they diverse?
-It seems counter-intuitive but the more accounts you have, the higher your score here.
+It seems counter-intuitive but the more accounts you have, the higher your score.
 And the more types of accounts, the better.

 6. Credit Inquiries

-There are hard inquiries and soft.
+There are hard inquiries and soft inquiries.
 A hard inquiry is when someone checks your credit for things like new credit cards, a loan, or a mortgage.
 They stay on your report for two years.
-A soft inquiry is when you check your score on a site like Credit Karma and does not impact your history at all.
+A soft inquiry is when you check your score on a site like Credit Karma and doesn’t impact your history.

 This is why people who churn credit cards for rewards do what they call “App’O’Ramas.”
 They find cards with good sign up bonuses and apply all at once.

 That way the two-year clock starts at the same time for each inquiry and because one lender may not see another lender has done a pull since they’re so close together.
-Overall though, this doesn’t give you a big ding on your score.
+Overall, this doesn’t give you a big ding on your score.